Mohamaaaddd1/Healthcare-Cost-Drivers-SQK-Tableau-Kaggle-data-/README.md

 This project explores the drivers of individual healthcare costs using a U.S. insurance dataset.
 SQL is used to perform in-depth analytics with Common Table Expressions (CTEs) and Key Performance Indicators (KPIs), while Tableau brings the findings to life with an interactive dashboard.

 The analysis highlights how lifestyle choices (smoking, BMI), demographics (age, dependents, sex), and geography (region) influence medical costs.
 This mirrors the type of work done in healthcare analytics, insurance risk assessment, and policy planning.

+## 🎯 Objectives

+* Apply SQL for healthcare data analysis with CTEs and KPIs.

+* Identify key cost drivers of medical charges.

+* Create visual storytelling with Tableau to support healthcare decision-making.

+* Build a portfolio-ready project demonstrating technical and business-relevant skills.

 ## ❓ Key Questions Answered:
 What lifestyle factors are the biggest cost drivers in healthcare?